Khushboo0820/ChatBotAI/README.md

  - A dedicated view allows users to see feedback across all conversations.<br>
  - Feedback can be filtered and sorted by rating, providing an easy-to-navigate summary.

+5.**Light/Dark Mode Toggle**:
+ - Users can switch between light and dark themes for improved readability and comfort.

 ## Tech Stack

 - **Frontend**: ReactJS